UEFA Super Cup

 The UEFA Super Cup is an annual super cup football match organised by UEFA and contested by the winners of the two main European club competitions: the UEFA Champions League and UEFA Europa League.
 The competition's official name was originally the Super Competition, and later the European Super Cup.
 It was renamed the UEFA Super Cup in 1995, following a policy of rebranding by UEFA.

 From 1972 to 1999, the UEFA Super Cup was contested between the winners of the European Cup/UEFA Champions League and the winners of the European/UEFA Cup Winners' Cup.
 After the discontinuation of the UEFA Cup Winners' Cup, it has been contested by the winners of the UEFA Champions League and the winners of the UEFA Cup, which was renamed the UEFA Europa League in 2009.

-The current holders are Champions League winners Paris Saint-Germain, who defeated Europa League winners Tottenham Hotspur 4–3 on penalties following a 2–2 draw in the 2025 edition.
+The current holders are Champions League winners Paris Saint-Germain, who defeated Europa League winners Aston Villa 2–1 in the 2026 edition.
 Real Madrid are the most successful team in the competition, having won the trophy six times.